SFS2X Docs / DevelopmentBasics / room-architecture

 » Server-side Extension

-For a full discussion on Extensions please make sure to consult the Server-side Extensions article.
+For a full discussion on Extensions please make sure to consult the server side Extensions documentation for Java or JavaScript.

 » The Room fine-tuning settings